If you love bread and you love cinnamon rolls, and you love peanut butter and jelly, these will be right up your alley!

 - 1/2 cup peanuts, chopped, divided

-- 1 tbsp. coconut oil (only if making rolls)
+- 1 tablespoon coconut oil (only if making rolls)

-- 1 tbsp. jam (only if making rolls)
+- 1 tablespoon jam (only if making rolls)

 - In a large bowl, combine the yeast with the warm water, warm milk and maple syrup.
 Let sit until foamy and then add the salt, peanut butter and 3 cups total of flour (a combination of the AP and whole wheat flours).
 Stir until very well-combined, then add 1 more cup of flour – stir again – and then cover and let sit to rise for about 1 hour or until doubled in size.